jimtyrro/vultr-snapshot-bash-script/README.md

 ## Overview
-This very rought and rudmentary bash script was created in attempt to provide a simple and free solution for anyone wanted to create free snapshots on Vultr cloud using hteir latest API v2.
+This very rough and rudimentary bash script was created in attempt to provide a simple and free solution for anyone wanted to create free snapshots on Vultr cloud using their latest API v2.
-It assumes you will create separate scripts for each Vult instance you want to snapshot.
-Therefore you will need to add the instance ID of the server you want ot creata snapshot for.
+It assumes you will create separate scripts for each Vultr instance you want to snapshot.
+Therefore you will need to add the instance ID of the server you want ot create snapshot for.

-It can be run from any computer or laptop, just download the script, make it exacutable (chmod +x scriptname) and add it to your cronjob, e.g. on my Mac laptop I do this:
+It can be run from any computer or laptop, just download the script, make it executable (chmod +x scriptname) and add it to your cronjob, e.g. on my Mac laptop I do this:

-Exacute this command:
+Execute this command:

 ```shell
 crontab -e